AlistairCG/Changemaker/README.md

 Notably, the program will output the most efficient cash denominations for the user as change(if any).

-#TO DO:
+#TO DO(See Issues):
-Currently the program is very structured; I want to change this to Object oriented shortly along with a large expansion of cababilities.
+Currently the program is very structured; I want to change this to Object oriented shortly along with a large expansion of capabilities.
 Over time, I would like this program to act as both the register and the database for items(inc checking for stock and restocking).

 0) Make a menu to start the program.